TomerPacific/MobileWebSpecialistNanodegree/Lesson 11 - Focus/README.md

 ## Concept 10 Quiz - Manage Focus Yourself
 - Added `tabindex="-1"` to h2 elements
 - Added code in main.js that will focus on the h2 element once a link is clicked

+## Concept 14 Quiz - Implementing Keyboard Event Listeners
+- Added code that deals with incrementing/decrementing the index of the focused element